SylviaPotter/finnish-space/README.md

 The **Spelling Quiz** helps you practice writing Finnish words correctly based on their English meanings.
 It focuses on reinforcing your recall and active use of Finnish vocabulary.

 #### **How to Use the Spelling Quiz**
 1. Click on the "Choose File" button to upload an loacal .xlsx file containing the Finnish and English words.
-You can also click ⭐**Load Files from GitHub Repository**⭐, then select a file from GitHub.
+You can also ⭐**Choose a WordList**⭐ from different books and chapters.
    - Ensure the local .xlsx file has Finnish words in the first column and English translations in the second column.

 2. Click the ⭐**Start the Quiz**⭐ button to begin.